spress/spress.yosymfony.com/docs/developers/converters/index.md

 header: { title: Developers, sub: Converters }
 prettify: true
 ---
-Converter can to extend Spress to support new type of content.
+Converter can extend Spress to support new type of content.
 A converter should implement [`Yosymfony\Spress\Core\ContentManager\ConverterInterface`][ConverterInterface]:

-## Converter example
+## Converter example {#converter-example}

-This converter turn to uppercase all content of your pages and only work with files with extension is `.up` like `myPage.up` or `2014-01-02-my-post.up`.
+This converter turns to uppercase all content of your pages and works only for files with extension is `.up` like `myPage.up` or `2014-01-02-my-post.up`.

 ```